rizac/stream2segment/README.md

 The key aspects with respect to widely-used similar applications are:

-* A database storage (sqlite or postgres) for downloaded data and metadata which, contrarily to standard file system storage, allows data consistency checks, a far more powerful and efficient data selection (see below) and, in many cases, improves performances.
+* A database storage (sqlite or postgres) for downloaded data and metadata.
+For medium to massive amounts of data, a database is much more efficient than the standard file system, as it allows data consistency checks, a far more powerful and efficient data selection (see below) and, in many cases, improves download and processing performances.
 We suggest to use sqlite for small to medium downloads (as a rule of thumb: up to hundreds of thousands of segments), and postgres otherwise.
 For massive downloads, we also suggest to use the program with at least 16GB of RAM: if less, try to use postgres, although we experienced problems with any database, on machines with 8GB of RAM